Sheaf homology of hyperplane arrangements, Boolean covers and exterior powers: Introduction

 The combinatorics of a hyperplane arrangement is encapsulated by its intersection lattice.
 The homology of this lattice, with constant coefficients, was first determined in \cites{Folkman66,Bjorner82}, with Quillen \cite{Quillen78} showing that it has the homotopy type of a wedge of spheres.
 Interest in homology may be revived though by taking coefficients in a more interesting local system, that is to say, in a \emph{sheaf\/} on the lattice.
 The resulting sheaf homology $\HS {*}(L\kern-1pt\setminus \kern-1pt \0; F)$, where $L$ is the intersection lattice of a hyperplane arrangement and $F$ is some interesting (naturally occuring) sheaf, then becomes worthy of investigation.

 Intersection lattices of hyperplanes arrangements come equipped with a canonical sheaf as the elements of the lattice are vector spaces.
-We call this the natural sheaf, and in \cite{EverittTurner19a} we showed that the reduced sheaf homology is trivial in all degrees, except the top one, whose dimension is related to the derivative of the characteristic polynomial of $L$.
-This generalises an old result of Lusztig \cite{Lusztig74}.
+We call this the natural sheaf, and in \cite{EverittTurner19a} we showed that the reduced sheaf homology is trivial in all degrees, except the top one, whose dimension is related to the $\beta$-invariant of the arrangement, i.e. the derivative of the characteristic polynomial of $L$ evaluated at $1$ -- see \cite{MR921071}.
+This generalises, to an arbitrary arrangement, an old result of Lusztig \cite{Lusztig74} where he considers the arrangement of all hyperplanes in a vector space over a finite field.
 There are various other sheaves that can be put on an intersection lattice -- see \cite{Orlik-Terao92} -- but they turn out to be what Yuzvinsky \cite{Yuzvinsky91} calls local sheaves, and so the homology vanishes for general reasons.
 The natural sheaf is not local.

 In this paper our principal object of interest is the sheaf homology of $L$ with coefficients in the graded sheaf $\Lambda^\blob F$, where $F$ is the natural sheaf and $\Lambda^j F$ is the $j$-th exterior power of $F$.
 We concentrate first on the case where the arrangement is {\em essential}, meaning that the intersection of all the hyperplanes is trivial.
 Our result here is: